Especially the Green Fluorescent Opal From Virgin Valley, Nevada

 The Royal Peacock Mine website says that they are the world's only source of fluorescent opal.
-Perhaps it is the only place where you can easily purchase fluorescent opal; however, fluorescence in opal has been found at many localities.
+Their opal had the strongest fluorescence of any opal that we have seen; however, fluorescence in opal is found at many localities.

 Common opal is commonly fluorescent.
 Precious opal is occasionally fluorescent too.

 We believe that very few people look at opal using ultraviolet lamps (or scientific-quality lamps) - and that's why this property of opal is not widely known.
 If you start looking at gem materials with a mineral-grade fluorescent lamp, you might be surprised at how many fluorescent materials you find.
 We were surprised.

 Hunting Opal in Nevada

-If you are interested in hunting opal in Nevada, we are aware of (at the time of this writing) four pay-to-dig sites: Bonanza Opal Mines, Rainbow Ridge and Royal Peacock.
+If you are interested in hunting opal in Nevada, we are aware of (at the time of this writing) four pay-to-dig sites: Bonanza Opal Mines, Kokopelli Opals, Rainbow Ridge, and Royal Peacock Opal Mine.

 Tumbling the Opal

-** A note of caution. ** When you tumble opal you will lose a lot of weight and have no control over the shapes of the pieces.
-Also, opal tends to break up in the tumbler.
-Don't tumble expensive opal unless you have a lot of experience or a lot of money to burn.
-We only tumble common opal and maybe a piece of precious that has been preformed on the diamond wheel.
+When you tumble opal, you will lose a lot of weight and have no control over the shapes of the pieces.
+Also, opal is brittle and is easily broken in a tumbler.
+So, don't tumble expensive opal unless you have a lot of experience or a lot of opal (or money) to experiment.

 We tumbled the Royal Peacock opal in medium grit in a rotary tumbler to develop some nice rounded shapes.
 We then ran the fine and polishing steps in a vibratory tumbler.

-Common opal is much softer (about Mohs 5.5) than the agate and jasper that we usually tumble (Mohs 7).
+Common opal is much softer (about 5.5 on the Mohs Hardness Scale) than the agate and jasper that we usually tumble (Mohs 7).
 So we were careful not to tumble it too long in medium grit.
-Our small pieces (up to about 1 1/2 inches) tumbled to rounded shapes in about three days in a Thumler's A-R1 rotary tumbler.
+Our small pieces (between 1/2 inch to about 1 1/2 inches) tumbled to rounded shapes in about three days in a Thumler's A-R1 rotary tumbler.

-For the Royal Peacock opal, we added it to a barrel full of small ceramic media to assure a gentle tumbling action - without a lot of impacts.
-Our barrel was mostly filled with ceramic media with a small amount of opal.
-You must tumble opal with care and expect some breakage.
+For the Royal Peacock opal, we added it to a barrel full of small ceramic media to assure a gentle tumbling action.
+Our barrel contained mostly ceramic media and a small amount of opal.
+Opal must be tumbled with care and the expectation of some breakage.
 The opal that we tumbled was especially brittle.
 (More on tumbling opal.)